Container Gardens: Thriller, Spiller & Filler Plant Options

 When you design your container garden, keep these ideas in mind

 Thrillers are tall plants that add height to a container.
 The vertical accent provides scale with the pot and surrounding environment.
 Thrillers can be flowering or foliage plants such as ornamental grasses, variegated bamboo, canna lily, elephant ears, and spikes.
 Thrillers are placed in the center of the container, when viewed from all sides, or the back of the container, when viewed from one side, and should grow to be about twice as tall as the container.
-Edibles, such as those available from Bonnie Plants, also work as thrillers.
+Edibles, such as the strong, vigorous young vegetable plants available from Bonnie Plants®, also work as thrillers.
 Swiss chard, eggplant, peppers, and tomatoes raise sight lines while also yielding some delicious bounty.

 Spillers are trailing plants that hang over the edge of the container.
 Trailing plants can also help keep container plantings in scale.
 Trailing vines and flowering plants help connect the plantings to the container while hiding and softening its edges.
 If viewed from all sides, spillers are placed all around the container.
 If viewed from one side, spillers are placed primarily in the front.
 Examples of spillers include sweet potato vine, vinca vine, ivy, wave petunias, lantana, calibrachoa (million bell petunia), and bacopa.